wardellbagby/gh-workflow-gen/README.md

 ### Any other neat things I can do?

 Good question!
 Since this library doesn't currently exhaustively cover everything you can do in a Workflow, the type system has been purposefully made to be easily extensible, where possible.
-[Take a look at the "adding or modifying fields example for how to do that.](examples/adding%20or%20modifying%20fields/)
+[Take a look at the "adding or modifying fields" example for how to do that.](examples/adding%20or%20modifying%20fields/)

+### You talk a lot about TypeScript, but I prefer JavaScript.
+Can I still use this library?

+Yup!
+Consider the typings just a bit of syntactical sugar; this library works just fine with pure JavaScript as well.

 ## So cool!
 How do I set this up for my project?!